duydl/logseq-calibre-plugin/README.md

 - **Calibre Viewer (`calibreViewer`)**: Opens the book at the current progress location or annotation location.
 - **Calibre Sync (`calibreSync`)**: Toggles real-time annotation syncing from Calibre to a designated block.

 Multiple settings customize the behavior of these features.
 The **Content Server Link** setting applies to all functions and specifies the URL where the Calibre Content Server is hosted.
-This URL is typically the loopback address followed by a port number (e.g., http://localhost:8080) but can also be a LAN or WAN address.
+This URL would typically be set to the loopback address followed by a port number (e.g., `http://localhost:8080`) but can also be a LAN or WAN address.

 ### 1. Adding Books